goauthentik/authentik/website/integrations/services/jellyfin/index.md

      - If using a certificate issued by a certificate authority Jellyfin trusts, leave this unchecked.
      - If you're using a self signed certifcate, check this box.
    - ``Allow password change``: Unchecked
-     - Since Authentik already has a frontend for password resets, its not nessessary to include this in Jellyfin, especially since it requires bind user to have privileges.
+     - Since authentik already has a frontend for password resets, its not nessessary to include this in Jellyfin, especially since it requires bind user to have privileges.
    - ``Password Reset URL``: Empty
-   - ``LDAP Bind User``: Set this to a the user you want to bind to in Authentik.
+   - ``LDAP Bind User``: Set this to a the user you want to bind to in authentik.
 By default the path will be ``ou=users,dc=company,dc=com`` so the LDAP Bind user will be ``cn=ldap_bind_user,ou=users,dc=company,dc=com``.
    - ``LDAP Bind User Password``: The Password of the user.
 If using a Service account, this is the token.
    - ``LDAP Base DN for Searches``: the base DN for LDAP queries.
 To query all users set this to ``dc=company,dc=com``.
      - You can specify an OU if you divide your users up into different OUs and only want to query a specific OU.